lucidworks/mlockall-agent/README.txt

   $ java -Xms1024m -Xmx1024m -javaagent:lib/mlockall-agent.jar -jar yourapp.jar

-By default, the agent will cause the process to fail immediately if mlockall can not be used for any reason.  and "optional" argument can be added to the agent to specify that you would like it to try to run, but not fail if there is any problem.
+By default, the agent will cause the process to fail immediately if mlockall can not be used for any reason.
+An "optional" argument can be added to the agent to specify that you would like it to try to run, but not fail if there is any problem.
 This may be useful for developing cross platform start scripts where you would like a "best attempt" at locking the memory, but can